Chester Greyhound Stadium: History

 The first meeting was held on Saturday 3 August 1935, and was opened by Alderman Sheriff W. H.Ebrey.
 The spectators could choose to view the racing from the County Stand, the Grandstand or Silver ring.
 The County stand was the most expensive at 2s 6d.
 The Chester Greyhound Racing Association Ltd owned the stadium and was led by Chairman H. Deverill.

-Initially racing was every Monday, Friday and Saturday at 7.45pm with a totalisator available.
+Initially racing was every Monday, Friday and Saturday at 7.45 p.m. with a totalisator available.
 It closed temporarily from September 1939 until reopening on 14 October 1939 and regularly raced throughout wartime.
 In 1946 the track remained under the control of the Chester Greyhound Racing Association Ltd.

 As the racing continued, it was held on Monday and Saturday night, with the track circumference being 440 yards.
 Race distances were 530 and 755 yards and races consisted of mainly five dogs and using an 'Inside Sumner' hare system.
 The racing was independent (unaffiliated to a governing body).